Skip main navigation

 There are several ways space tourism can contribute to a depleting ozone layer.
 CO2 emissions and soot trap heat in the atmosphere and rockets emit up to 10 times more nitrogen oxides than the largest thermal power plant in the UK.
 Passengers generally create between 50 and 100 times more CO2 emissions than a passenger on a long aeroplane flight.

 A depleted ozone layer basically means that greenhouse gases can heat up the Earth more easily, and this causes global warming.
-To improve your understanding of this process, you can check out our greenhouse gases blog post, and to consider the end result, you can read our climate change guide.
+To improve your understanding of this process, you can read our climate change guide.

 Polluted stratosphere